opsmatic/talks/notfornumbers/main.md

 <small>Photo by [s.benno](http://www.flickr.com/photos/9115274@N05/577382652)</small>

-.notes So we started thinking about what problems we'd come across in our experiences so far that we could help solve in a generic way.
+.notes We've been thinking about problems we'd come across in our experiences so far that we could help solve in a generic way.
 What tasks and problems had been demoralizing and distracting?
 What situations left us longing for better tools and made us feel like we were using our time poorly?

 <!SLIDE>

 # DevOps ~= Get Shit Done

 .notes I'm going to talk about Dev and Ops as a combined entity with the same goals - or what I take DevOps to mean in the first place.
-Drift isn't just a problem for Ops, it's a problem for any tech org as a whole, and we'll see why in a second.
+These are not just Ops problems.
+They are problems for any tech org as a whole, and we'll see why in a second.

 <!SLIDE bullets>
 # Happy